Regression Discontinuity Design – Sharp

 Assumption 3: Treatment Assignment is Sharp

 Plain language: Treatment is a deterministic function of the running variable.
 Everyone above the cutoff is treated; no one below is treated.
-If there are exceptions — people above the cutoff who do not receive treatment, or people below who do — you have a fuzzy RDD, which requires different estimation methods (essentially, IV/2SLS at the cutoff).
+If there are exceptions — people above the cutoff who do not receive treatment, or people below who do — you have a fuzzy RDD, which requires different estimation methods (in effect, IV/2SLS at the cutoff).

 What RDD Identifies